 In this situation, the sufficiency of a factor is necessary to create an effect.

-Neither sufficient or necessary
+Neither sufficient nor necessary

 The major requirements of internal validity include temporality, strength, and plausibility.
-It revolves around the question of the application of scientific research methods in the experimental design.
+It revolves around the question of the application of scientific research methods in experimental design.

-Major threats include confounding and selection bias.
+Major drawbacks include confounding and selection bias.

 Threats to Reliability

-The major threats to reliability include:
+The major threats to reliability include the following: